Everything to know about maximising online shopping portals for bonus points and miles

-That’s not all, you can even earn miles through the shopping portals by switching your energy provider.
-Both British Airways and Virgin Atlantic have partnerships with uSwitch, the UK’s leading energy comparison and switching service provider.
-Switching your energy with British Airways’ shopping portal could earn you up to 2,500 Avios.
-Based on TPG UK’s most recent valuations, those 2,500 Avios are worth nearly £28.
+That’s not all, as you can even earn miles through the shopping portals by switching your energy provider.
+Both British Airways and Virgin Atlantic have partnerships with uSwitch, the U.K.’s leading energy comparison and switching service provider.
+Switching your energy with British Airways’ shopping portal could earn you up to 3,000 Avios.
+Based on TPG U.K.’s most recent valuations, those 3,000 Avios are worth £33.

-If you’re more of a Flying Club miles collector, then switching your energy provider through Virgin’s online shopping portal can earn you up to 2,000 miles.
-Based on TPG UK’s most recent valuations, those 2,000 Flying Club miles are worth £26.
+If you’re more of a Flying Club and Virgin Points collector, then switching your energy provider through Virgin’s online shopping portal can earn you up to 2,400 miles.
+Based on TPG U.K.’s most recent valuations, those 2,400 Virgin Points are worth £29.
 (TPG is owned by Red Ventures, which is an investor in Uswitch.)

 What do I need?